Dhakshy-77/to-do-app/src/app/homework-assignment.md

   - Add
     - Only Trainers can add sessions.
 Be sure to use a guard
     - current user is assumed as Trainer
-    - EventId should be handled via select and option html elements (aka standard html dropdown)
+    - (try it) EventId should be handled via select and option html elements (aka standard html dropdown)
   - Info
     - Only the Trainer that made this Session can edit it.
 All other users coming to this page should have the form disabled and the save button removed.
   - List